 Why you need an Anthropic AI operations manager (not just a consultant)

 Consultants get you started with Claude.
 Operations managers keep it running.
-With 95% of AI pilots failing after launch, the real work begins after implementation - monitoring usage, optimizing costs, and preventing the drift that kills ROI.
+With 95% of AI pilots failing after launch, the real work begins after implementation - monitoring usage, optimizing costs, preventing drift, and maintaining the systems that actually deliver ROI.

 Key takeaways

-• Daily tasks compound into major costs - unmanaged Claude usage can spiral from $5K to $50K monthly without monitoring
+- Daily tasks compound into major costs - unmanaged Claude usage can spiral from minimal to substantial monthly costs without monitoring

-• Operations delivers 30% cost savings - dedicated teams achieve better ROI through usage optimization and configuration management
+- Operations delivers significant cost savings - dedicated teams achieve better ROI through usage optimization and configuration management

-• Build vs buy changes everything - external vendor implementations succeed 67% of the time vs 22% for internal builds
+- Build vs buy changes everything - external vendor implementations succeed majority of the time vs minority for internal builds

 MIT found 95% of generative AI pilots fail.
 Not because the technology doesn’t work.
 They fail six months after the consultants leave, when nobody’s watching usage costs, updating prompts, or fixing integrations that quietly broke.

 I watched a client’s Claude implementation go from hero to zero in four months.
 The consultants delivered a beautiful solution.
 Everyone celebrated.
-Then reality hit - daily token costs tripled, prompt accuracy degraded 40%, and nobody knew how to fix it.
+Then reality hit - daily token costs tripled, prompt accuracy substantially degraded, and nobody knew how to fix it.
 They needed operations, not more consulting.

 The implementation illusion